q-g-j/gentoo-stuff/README.md

 *libvirt*: v7.7.0<br/>
 *QEMU*: v6.0.0<br/>
 - my current libvirt guest XMLs for Win11 and macOS: [link](https://github.com/q-g-j/gentoo-stuff/tree/master/etc/libvirt/qemu)
-- passing only 5 cores with 2 threads on each core to the guest with proper CPU pinning (lstopo); No isolating via grub
-- passing through the boot GPU (see my [grub config file](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/default/grub) for details on how to do this).
-GPU BIOS ROM is needed (got it via GPU-Z in Win10 before).
 - passing through the onboard USB 3 controller
 - enabled avic in kvm_amd kernel module ([see here](https://github.com/q-g-j/gentoo-stuff/tree/master/etc/modprobe.d) for the other module parameters)<br/>
 Note: according to [this site](https://www.reddit.com/r/VFIO/comments/pn3etv/maxim_levitskys_latest_work_on_apicvavic_allows/) the new kernel 5.15 has some improvements to the AVIC code.